On-the-job Stimulation and Work-life Balance Draw PAs to Nephrology

 Meanwhile, the United States has only 10,000 practicing nephrologists, a situation that is a “supply and demand imbalance,” according to an article jointly published in January by JAAPA and the Journal of the American Association of Nurse Practitioners.

-Kim Zuber, executive director of the American Academy of Nephrology PAs and the article’s co-author, added in a conversation with AAPA that only 350 PAs and 700 NPs work in nephrology.
+Kim Zuber, executive director of the American Academy of Nephrology PAs, the article’s co-author, and an AAPA Distinguished Fellow, added in a conversation with AAPA that only 350 PAs and 700 NPs work in nephrology.

 Forgotten field of nephrology offers foundation in medicine

 Zuber called the specialty a “forgotten field” and says that many young PAs “don’t even know what nephrology is.”

 That’s partially because nephrology is seen as a “complicated specialty” that involves multiple conditions and body systems besides the kidneys, she said.